Quickly exit this site by pressing the Escape key Leave this site

 We actively encourage applications from members of the Armed Forces and Military veterans.

-If you are interested in applying for a role at Sussex police and would like to speak to one of our Armed Forces champions, please email [email protected] and we will arrange for you to talk to someone.
+If you are interested in applying for a role at Sussex Police and would like to speak to one of our Armed Forces champions, please email [email protected] and we will arrange for you to talk to someone.

 The normal working week for PCSOs is 37 hours.
-You will work Monday to Sunday between the hours of 8:00am and midnight on a rotating shift pattern which includes evenings, weekends and bank holidays.
-Typically PCSOs work three early shifts, followed by three late shifts, followed by three rest days.
+Join us and you’ll work Monday to Sunday between 8:00am and midnight on a rotating shift pattern which includes evenings, weekends and bank holidays.
+Typically, there’s three early shifts, followed by three late shifts, followed by three rest days.
+You’ll work from a number of locations across the force including:

 Phase One